Marketing Strategy: What It Is and How to Create One

 A marketing strategy is integral in ensuring marketing efforts get best results.
-Learn about different types of marketing strategy and how to create your own.
+Learn about different types of marketing strategies and how to create your own.

-A marketing strategy is a long-term vision outlining a business’ value proposition to its customers.
-Rather than describing the concrete actions required in specific advertising campaigns, marketing strategies are used as a compass to direct overall marketing efforts.

-Whilst it may be tempting to jump ahead and hash out a marketing plan right away, marketing strategies have been shown to improve success.
-Read on to learn more about what a marketing strategy is, why it matters, different types of marketing strategies, and what you need to do to make one yourself.

 People often use the terms “marketing strategy” and “marketing plan” interchangeably, but, in reality, they are two different processes.